vmware-archive/salt-windows-bootstrap/README.md

 Set-ExecutionPolicy RemoteSigned

 ## Warning
-This script will overwrite existing config files in C:\Salt.
+This script will overwrite existing config files in C:\salt.